yousefja/poverty-prediction/README.md

 Lastly, can we turn this into actionable insight?
 Is there something we can do to alleviate the poverty?
 To aid those in poverty?
 What are these poor households/neighborhoods experiencing that rich ones aren’t (and vice versa)?
 What is desireable and what is not?

 ## Goals
+1. Build a poverty predictor:
+	a.
 Regression: predict HOW poor, either the monthly income, or a tiered approach of poverty levels (low, mid, high)
+	b.
 Classification: poor vs not poor
+2. Visualization: this will offer insight into the "who?" and the "where?" among other things
-	Impact analysis: Who needs the money most?
+3. Impact analysis: Who needs the money most?
 Network analysis to guage impact in community?
-	Use a variety of models/architectures: random forest, xgboost, deep learning etc.